Perverse coherent t-structures through torsion theories

 Note that all modules $E_i$ are torsion-free by the remark above.
 Indeed, since the torsion-free class of a hereditary torsion theory is closed under taking injective envelopes, $E^g(R/P)$ is torsion-free.
-Also, the objects $\pi E_i$ are clearly injective in $Tails(R)$.
-Also, $\pi E_i$ is injective in $Tails(R)$, for all $i$, since $\pi$ is essentially surjective and $\bar{\Gamma}$ is left exact.
+Also, $\pi E_i$ is injective in $Tails(R)$, for all $i$, since $\pi$ is essentially surjective and $\Gamma_*$ is left exact.